stallev/langs/texts/eng/b1b2/lessons_list/06-health-medicine.md

 ## Основной текст / Main Text

-Dr. Martinez has been working as a doctor at the city hospital for over fifteen years, and she absolutely loves helping patients get better.
-Every day, she sees dozens of people who come to the clinic with various symptoms and illnesses.
-Some patients are really sick and need immediate treatment, while others just need a routine check-up to make sure they're staying healthy.
+Dr. Martinez has been working as a *doctor* at the city *hospital* for over fifteen years, and she absolutely loves helping *patients* get better.
+Every day, she sees dozens of people *who* come to the *clinic* with various *symptoms* and *illnesses*.
+Some *patients* are really *sick* and need immediate *treatment*, while others just need a routine check-up to make sure they're staying *healthy*.

 Yesterday, Dr. Martinez had a particularly challenging case.
-A young patient came in complaining of severe pain in his chest, and she had to run several tests to figure out what was wrong.
-After examining the symptoms and reviewing his medical history, she was able to make a diagnosis.
+A young *patient* came in complaining of severe *pain* in his chest, and she had to run several tests to figure out *what* was wrong.
+After examining the *symptoms* and reviewing his medical history, she was able to make a *diagnosis*.
 It turned out he had a minor heart condition that could be treated with medication.
-She wrote him a prescription for some medicine that should help with the pain and prevent the disease from getting worse.
+She wrote him a *prescription* for some *medicine* that should help with the *pain* and prevent the *disease* from getting worse.

-Dr. Martinez always emphasizes the importance of preventive healthcare to her patients.
-She tells them that regular exercise, good nutrition, and getting enough sleep are just as important as taking medicine when you're sick.
-She's a big believer in the idea that staying fit and eating well can prevent many illnesses before they even start.
+Dr. Martinez always emphasizes the importance of preventive healthcare to her *patients*.
+She tells them that regular *exercise*, good *nutrition*, and getting enough sleep are just as important as taking *medicine* when you're *sick*.
+She's a big believer in the idea that staying *fit* and eating well can prevent many *illnesses* before they even start.

-The hospital where Dr. Martinez works has an amazing team of nurses who work closely with the doctors to provide the best possible care for patients.
-They help with everything from taking vital signs to administering treatments and making sure patients are comfortable during their stay.
+The *hospital* *where* Dr. Martinez works has an amazing team of *nurses* *who* work closely with the *doctors* to provide the best possible care for *patients*.
+They help with everything from taking vital signs to administering *treatments* and making sure *patients* are comfortable during their stay.
 Dr. Martinez couldn't do her job without their support and expertise.
+She also works with a *nurse* who specializes in *drug* administration and helps *patients* understand their *prescription* instructions.
+Dr. Martinez believes that maintaining good *health* and *fitness* is essential for preventing many diseases.

 ## Дополнительные примеры / Additional Examples